 Oh yeah, I fucking hate those stray bastards - sorry dogs.
 I did a post ages back that summed up my bad feeling toward them and non-leashed dogs, in fact HERE it is.
 I've got nothing against the care-free dogs, frolicking in their freedom (like the lovable rogue from Lady & the Tramp) I do, however, have of problem with the rabid crazies that are just itching to rip my crotch out or, a better case scenario, just bite me and give me some of that sweet rabies action.

 The last thing I want is a fat ice spear through my ushanka (although I don’t actually wear an ear-flapping ushanka).
-A less lazy man would dig up some hard stats on icicles, but I’m not here for the facts.
+A less lazy man would dig up some hard stats on icicles, but I'm not here for the facts (although you can read about this in Russian).
 My eyes, however, tell me all I need to know.
 It’s become a habit of mine to always look up at the roofs, check out the ice situation and proceed to loop right around the place.
-The dvorniki clean them of sure, but with the cold and the snow, there’s always that risk.
+The dvorniki clean them off sure, but with the cold and the snow, there’s always a risk.

 So keep your eyes on those roofs!
 But roofs aside, no list would be complete with crazy Russian driving!